Latand/Passcypher_bot/README.md

 However, don't put large txt files, please.

 This repository is created to show that bot does not store your passwords locally, and also you can make your commits to improve it.

+# New Features
+1. Updated to aiogram 2.0
+2. Stated modified
+3. Handlers separated
+4. Statistics command
+5. Use polling instead of Webhook

 # Google Authenticator